The Ultimate San Diego Neighborhood Guide

 Located in the southernmost part of California, San Diego is a large, bustling beach city, with a little bit of everything for everyone.
 With a population of approximately 3.2-million people, San Diego is home to a diverse community of people from all walks of life.

 Bordered by the Pacific Ocean on the West, Mexico to the South, El Cajon to the East and San Clemente to the North—San Diego County is an expansive area.
 Known for its Mediterranean-like climate and sunny beaches, San Diego is a great place for those who enjoy sunny, temperate weather, long coastlines of gorgeous beaches and shred-ready waves—which also happens to make it a hot real estate market for investors looking to snatch up rental property!
+This does make the area quite an expensive place to live.
+Compared to San Diego, most clarksville property management companies will offer rents that are much more affordable than properties in San Diego.

 According to the National Oceanic and Atmospheric Administration, San Diego, Calif. ranks No. 33 on “Sunniest Cities in U.S. and Puerto Rico List.”
 Ranked by annual percentage of average possible sunshine, San Diego is touted as having a 68 percent chance of average days of sun—which is about 248 days of awesome weather!